 As with many places in Peru, many smaller restaurants, hostels, and supermarkets do not accept cards as a form of payment.
 When paying cash, it is best to have small change and bills smaller than S/.100 to pay.
 There are a few hostels, hotels, tour companies, and popular restaurants and cafes that take card.
 If you pay with card, you may be asked to show a passport, so take it with you for these cases.

 There are several banks and ATMs in Huaraz, most of which are located around the Plaza de Armas, but beware of the high fees.
-In Huaraz, there are no money changers in the street as there are in other Peruvian cities, so you can change dollars from the ATMs into soles at the banks.
+In Huaraz, there are no money changers in the street as there are in other Peruvian cities, so you can change dollars into soles at the banks.
 Make sure you get bills that are in good shape, otherwise they may be rejected when you try to pay for things afterwards.

 Would you put Huaraz on your travel list?